differentialhq/differential/docs/advanced/arguments-and-return-values.md

 For this purpose, they are left out of the initial offering.

-## Type-safety
+## Safety

-Differential client warns you if you try to call a function with arguments that are not correctly transportable by enforcing that all service function arguments and return values should adhere to containing the data types listed in the table above.
+Differential adds a layer of safety by validating the data types of the function arguments and return values before serializing them.
+If the data types are not supported, Differential will throw an error `DifferentialError.INVALID_DATA_TYPE`.
+The peformance overhead of this validation is negligible.
+However, you can disable this behaviour by setting the `validate` option to `false`.